"Didactic and Ethereal"

 In conclusion, THE SHACK attempts to tackle the human condition and the nature of God in a fictional feature film, and the results, though well intentioned, can have drastic implications for spiritually susceptible individuals.
 THE SHACK is not anti-faith, or anti-Christian, but it fails to present the Truth of the Good News of the Gospel (repentance and salvation), and thus diminishes its evangelistic qualities.
 Additionally, its attempt to explain God’s nature outside of what scripture says takes away the mystery and holy rev-erence of God.
 You can find positive qualities in THE SHACK, but that doesn’t save it from the list of problems it has.
 Thus, a strong caution is advised.

+THE SHACK opens with little Mac seeing his alcoholic father beat his mother.
+His father is an elder at their Christian church.
+In church, Mac reveals his father’s sins, so his father beats him that night.
+Therefore, Mac puts poison in his father’s alcohol.
+Cut to Mac with his wife and family on a camping trip.
+A pedophile kidnaps and apparently murders Mac’s youngest daughter.
+Eventually, Mac returns to the shack in the mountains where the murder occurred.
+There, Mac has some mystical encounters with God, which teaches him to forgive.
 Based on a popular book, THE SHACK has added many nice statements reaffirming some good Christian theology.
 However, the parts closest to the book still promote a false view of God the Father, His Son Jesus Christ and the Holy Spirit.
 It also promotes cheap grace.
 Finally, although horrible things happen in the story, the movie is very static, with lots of speeches reminiscent of Sunday School lessons.
 It’s clear the filmmakers tried to fix the theological problems in the book, but they failed to turn THE SHACK into a compelling, dramatic story.